 With manageable weight and more reps, you will slowly work your way up to a point of failure.
 If anything, even with the heavier but manageable weight, you will still end up with a similar hypertrophy response as someone who does lower weight and goes for more reps.

-So whichever works, you only need to keep the weight just right so you can do enough reps in that one set before reaching failure.
+So whichever works, you only need to keep the weight (or resistance) just right so you can do enough reps in that one set before reaching failure.

 Can you train to failure every set?